Shipwrecks of the inland Columbia River: Fire on Telephone

 The crack Telephone, one of the fastest on the lower Columbia, in November 1887, burned near Astoria, with 140 passengers and 32 crew on board, under the command of Captain U.B.
 Scott.
 Professor Mills describes the scene:

 As soon as [Captain Scott] heard the alarm, he remembered fires on the Ohio steamers, and swung his wheel hard over to head for the shore.
 The engineer also heard the alarm and, feeling the long, trim boat heel for the turn, opened his throttle wide.
-Normally that would sweep the fire the length of the steamer, but he took the chance, and the Telephone cut for the bank st twenty miles an hour, crunching onto a shore of rolling pebbles that absorbed the shock.
+Normally that would sweep the fire the length of the steamer, but he took the chance, and the Telephone cut for the bank at twenty miles an hour, crunching onto a shore of rolling pebbles that absorbed the shock.
 Quickly the passengers scrambled over the guards to dry land while the flames roared through the cabins.

 Captain Scott remained in the pilot house until its steps had burned, then dove out the window just before the boat's upper works collapsed.
 By then, the Astoria fire department had arrived on the scene, preserved enough of Telephone to allow her to be rebuilt and placed back into service.